 - the Public Finance Act 1989 and the relevant appropriation Acts for Vote Business, Science and Innovation

 - the current Partnerships Investment Plan published by us.

 How to apply for funding through the Research Partnerships Fund and how applications are assessed.

-A group of independent Assessors appointed by MBIE will assess eligible 2018 Partnerships proposals and will advise us on which proposals to fund.
+A group of independent Assessors appointed by MBIE assessed eligible 2018 Partnerships proposals and advised us on which proposals to fund.